soapboxfork/ombuds-spec/doc/record-encoding-formats.md

 See [btcsuite](https://github.com/btcsuite/btcd/blob/master/wire/common.go#L391-L418) or [bitcoinj](https://github.com/bitcoinj/bitcoinj/blob/master/core/src/main/java/org/bitcoinj/core/VarInt.java) for reference implementations.

 The Record Length can be no larger than 75,000 kilobytes, the maximum size of an Ombuds Record.
-If the Record Length does not correspond to actual size of the subsequent wirerecord, the record is invalid.
+If the Record Length does not correspond to the actual size of the subsequent wirerecord, the record is invalid.

     Record Length
     byte array : [0x??] through [0x124F8] , inclusive of end values.